The Admission of Students

 Advanced Standing for Transfer Students

 The college welcomes applications from students who wish to transfer to Bates from other institutions.
 Bates transfers courses completed at accredited colleges and universities under guidelines established by the faculty.
-The college's transfer credit policy is described in detail on page 30.
+The college's transfer credit policy is described here.

-In order to graduate, a student who matriculates at Bates as a first-year student completes a minimum of thirty-four courses, two of which must be taken in Short Term (and only two Short Term courses may count for the thirty-four course credit requirement).
-A transfer student must attend a minimum of four semesters and earn a minimum of eighteen Bates course credits, two of which must be taken in Short Term, (and only two Short Term courses may count for the eighteen course credit requirement) to earn a Bates degree.
-While students may have earned more than sixteen transferable credits at their previous institution, they must choose which sixteen they wish to apply to their Bates record at the time of transfer.
+In order to graduate, a student who matriculates at Bates as a first-year student completes a minimum of 32 courses, and 2 Short Term credits (Short Term credits do not apply to the required 32 credits).
+A transfer student must attend a minimum of four semesters and earn a minimum of 16 Bates course credits, and 2 Short Term credits to earn a Bates degree.
+While students may have earned more than 16 transferable credits at their previous institution, they must choose which 16 they wish to apply to their Bates record at the time of transfer.
 Students may not transfer in courses taken elsewhere to count as Short Term courses.

-When a transfer student is admitted, his or her transcript is reviewed for transferable credits and allowable General Education credits.
+When a transfer student is admitted, the student's transcript is reviewed for transferable credits and allowable General Education credits.

 The college encourages international candidates with superior academic and personal qualifications to apply for admission to Bates.
-Non-United States citizens must submit the following: an application form; official or certified copies of secondary school transcripts; a school profile and/or explanation of the school's marking system if available; letters of recommendation; certificates of completion and national examinations (if applicable); and the Bates Financial Statement for International Students or CSS Profile, which may be obtained from the Admission website (www.bates.edu/financial-services).
+Non-United States citizens must submit the following: an application form; official or certified copies of secondary school transcripts; a school profile and/or explanation of the school's marking system if available; letters of recommendation; certificates of completion and national examinations (if applicable); and the Bates Financial Statement for International Students or CSS Profile, which may be obtained from the Student Financial Services website (bates.edu/financial-services).

 All documents must be presented in English; original documents must accompany all certified translations.
 Applicants living abroad are advised to retain copies of their applications and to mail applications well in advance of the deadlines.

-Students who speak English as a second language, regardless of where they live, must submit results of the Test of English as a Foreign Language (TOEFL) or an equivalent form of testing.
+Students who do not speak English as a first language, regardless of where they live, must submit results of the Test of English as a Foreign Language (TOEFL) or an equivalent form of testing.
 The college will accept only official score reports.
 Submission of SAT I, SAT II, or ACT results is optional for all students.

 Need-based financial aid is available for international students.
 All non-U.S. citizens must complete the Bates Financial Statement for International Students and/or CSS Profile.
 The application for aid and supporting documents should be submitted by 1 January.